-What could be better than having a quarantine and chill with your loved ones from time to time, right?
-Comfy home, best food, and “pools of HD movies of all genres to watch” -- You have pools of HD movies to choose from (aha! what a time be living!).
+What could be better than having a quarantine and chill moment with your loved ones from time to time, right?
+Comfy home, best food, and “pools of HD movies of all genres to watch” — the simple joys of living!

 This is all thanks to the birth of Pay TV services.
 This television service has crafted the media and television service industry into its new and competitive landscape.
 Availing Pay TV service is like opening a Pandora’s box.
 It offers numerous threads of channels you can watch from and a library of movies you can access whenever and wherever you want.

 Pay TV service is also called Premium Television service since the service is exclusive only to the consumers of the products.
 The system of providing access to premium channels only to the subscribers of the service is a good marketing strategy.
 An example of this is when the box office hit Game of Thrones aired.
 This series has made people wait for each episode that it will be airing.
 In order for people to watch it, they need to subscribe to the broadcast provider of Game of Thrones which was HBO at that time.
 Pay TV utilises the subscription based scheme where subscribers are the key parameters of success in this industry and not the numbers of views.

 Subscription rates in different Pay TV service providers vary depending on the length of contract, quality of channels, and number of genres and channels provided.
 Compare Broadband has listed the best options in Pay TV subscription in Australia for you.